avnet-iotconnect/iotc-nrf-sdk/README.md

 The iotc-sensors-gps sample will trigger obtaining the GPS location when the Thingy91 button is long-pressed.
 It will stay in this mode until the GPS fix is obtained or until the button is pressed again.

-You can increase the APP_VERSION number, rebuild the app, upload app_signed.bin into IoTConnect and push an OTA to your board.
+You can increase the MAIN_APP_VERSION number, rebuild the app, upload app_signed.bin into IoTConnect and push an OTA to your board.
 The board will update itself if the new version is greater (string comparison) than the currently running version.

 ### Other Things to Note